WHAT

 Created in 2007 with the generous funding of the Social Sciences and Humanities Research Council of Canada Strategic Knowledge Cluster grant, Situating Science is a seven-year project promoting communication and collaboration among humanists and social scientists that are engaged in the study of science and technology.

-See our lists of developed programs of study at Nodes, past workshops and conferences and partners below, in addition to the abridged Midterm Report to SSHRC (done in 2011) and detailed description, event posters, and newsletters in the "Documents" section below.
+For more information on the Cluster project, browse the Network Directory, abridged Midterm Report to SSHRC (done in 2011) and detailed description, event posters, and newsletters in the "Documents" section below.
+See how we're making headlines in the "News" section.

 We are committed to facilitating contact not only with leading Canadian and international scholars in these areas, but also with working scientists, journalists, and policy makers interested in the broader social and cultural significance of science and technology within the public, private, and natural spheres.
 A central goal of our project is the establishment of long-term stable foundations of encounter between humanistic scholars of science and the various publics in Canada.